 For Parents of 4th Grade Students:

 Students with qualifying test scores on the CogAT and/or NNAT will receive a district referral via US mail in February.
 With parent permission (via a signed referral form), these students will be evaluated for gifted services.
 Parents of students who did not receive a district referral letter but who wish to have their children evaluated, may submit a parent referral.
-More information and deadlines will be posted later.
+It must be received by March 4, 2016 in order to guarantee that (for eligible students) that it will be processed in time for the students to start FUTURA at the beginning of the next school year.

 All students in kindergarten, first, second, and third grades receive gifted education services through SEARCH.
 SEARCH teachers plan and present lessons focusing on five thinking skills– perceiving, creating, reasoning, connecting, and evaluating.
 The lessons are designed to foster excitement for learning and discovery by stimulating critical and creative thinking through problem solving and open-ended situations.
 Classroom teachers participate in these lessons, making observations about students who respond at a high level.